October 1, 2015

 After Arizona voters passed our 2006 ballot initiative to ban veal crates, the veal industry agreed to phase out the crates by 2017.
 Today, three-fourths of the industry has converted to group housing.
 We intend to hold the remaining companies accountable as the 2017 deadline approaches.

 The HSUS has also led the charge to reform America’s egg industry.
 Following discussions with The HSUS, leading food companies—including Burger King, Starbucks, Subway, Wolfgang Puck, Unilever (producer of Hellman’s Mayonnaise) and Bon Appétit Management Company—committed to transition completely to cage-free eggs.
-Earlier this year, we helped the three largest food-service companies in America—Aramark, Compass Group and Sodexo—go completely cage-free, collectively sparing 3 million hens every year.
+Earlier this year, we helped the three largest food-service companies in America—Aramark, Compass Group and Sodexo—go completely cage-free, collectively sparing 3 million hens from life inside cages every year.
 Working with The HSUS, both Hilton Worldwide and United Airlines recently pledged to go entirely cage-free; Dunkin Donuts has committed to a similar goal.

 We've helped pass 10 state laws banning extreme confinement and other factory farming practices.
 In 2008, The HSUS was the primary sponsor of California’s Proposition 2, a ballot initiative requiring that the state’s producers to phase out battery cages and gestation and veal crates.
 It passed with 63.5 percent of the vote.
 Two years later, California legislators passed an HSUS-spearheaded measure requiring that all shelled (whole) eggs sold statewide—regardless of where they originate—be produced in compliance with Prop 2.